Qualified Noncitizens

 CHEs are considered qualified noncitizens under Section 501(e) of the Refugee Education and Assistance Act (REAA) of 1980.
 This law defines a CHE as one of the following:

-Any person granted parole as a Cuban or Haitian Entrant (Status Pending) or granted any other special status.
+●Any person granted parole as a CHE (Status Pending) or granted any other special status.
 The status is established under the immigration laws for nationals of Cuba or Haiti, regardless of the status of the person at the time of assistance or when services are provided.

 Was paroled into the U.S. and has not acquired any other status under the Immigration and Nationality Act (INA).